tashukbiz/writing/index.md

 From childhood hobby to professional career

 ## About me
-Hi, my name is __Tatiana__, and I'm so excited about the world of content writing.
-Writing has been a part of my life ever since I was a child, and it has always fascinated me.
+Hi, I’m __Tatiana__, your __content writer__ with User Experience Design background.
+I learned how to write and read when I was 5 years old; since then, it’s been my biggest passion.
 From creating stories to maintaining my personal journal, words have been my way of expressing myself and sharing my thoughts with others.

-Although I'm just starting as a content writer, my passion for writing is as strong as ever.
-I believe in the power of words to captivate, inspire, and connect with people on a deeper level.
-While I may not have extensive professional experience yet, I'm dedicated to continuously improving my skills and expanding my knowledge in the world of content creation.
+Recently, I’ve decided to combine my skills and passion with how to earn money.
-I approach every project with enthusiasm and a commitment to deliver high-quality work.
-I believe in the importance of understanding the target audience and conducting thorough research to ensure that the content I create resonates with them.
-My goal is to craft engaging and tailored pieces that make a lasting impact.
+I approach every project with enthusiasm and a commitment to deliver __high-quality work__.

+As a UX designer, I understand the importance of tailoring communication to different audiences.
+I leverage my knowledge of user analysis to create texts that resonate with specific __target audiences__.

+I complement my innate talent with continuous learning, diving into books by writing experts and taking courses like the Location Rebel Academy by Sean Ogle.

+Besides writing, I have a passion for dance, essential oils, and travel.
+I've explored 17 countries with my daughter who's just 5 years old.
+I've gained loads of knowledge in these areas too.
+You can read my article on traveling with a young child in the Portfolio section below, but I can write texts for any area.

-I'm excited to embark on this journey and collaborate with individuals and businesses alike.
-Whether you need compelling blog posts, captivating website content, or engaging social media material, I'm here to bring your ideas to life through the power of the written word.
-Let's work together to create content that speaks to your audience, evokes emotion, and achieves your desired outcomes.
-I can't wait to get started!
+I’m excited to embark on this journey and collaborate with __individuals__ and __businesses__ alike.
+Whether you need compelling blog posts, captivating website content, or engaging social media material, I’m here to bring your ideas to life through the power of the written word.
+Let’s work together to create content that speaks to your audience, evokes emotion, and achieves your desired outcomes.
+I can’t wait to get started!

 ## Services
 I've got you covered with a range of essential services.
 Here are the key services I provide: